 root build.gradle.kts

 As you can see there is no magic there.
-I will focus on multi-project part ignoring the rest.
+I will focus on the multi-project part ignoring the rest.
 Besides declaring projects in settings.gradle.kts file you will also need to tell Gradle which project depends on which.
 It’s no different than declaring external dependency, except the project() part which is responsible for creating a dependency on your project without adding it to a configuration (this was already done earlier).
 That’s pretty much all about basics.
 You can now build your projects together.

 There are two common types of shared resources in a build process: logic and properties.
 Each of them has a proper place.
 Shared properties should be stored in a special file named gradle.properties which is designed as a handy config file.
 You can always fetch them to your code with a helpful groovy function.
 One thing to be aware of - properties should always be placed in a proper project properties file and each project should have its own file.